 Lower body stamina.
 The squat jump (SJ) is a simple and reliable measure of lower-body stamina.
 As a result, the squat jump has become a cornerstone test for many strength and conditioning coaches and sports scientists

 - Exercise.
 Exercise can help a person gain physical stamina.
-Exercises like pushup, bench press, deadlift and pullups are great exercises to build upper body stamina.
-While squat, deadlift, lunges build lower body muscles.
-Body weight training can build your muscles while reducing chances of injury and improved flexibility.
+Exercises like pushups, bench presses, deadlifts, and pullups are great exercises to build upper body stamina.
+While squats, deadlifts, and lunges build lower-body muscles.
+Body weight training can build your muscles while reducing the chances of injury and improving flexibility.
 Exercise also reduces levels of the body’s stress hormones, such as adrenaline and cortisol.
-It also stimulates the production of endorphins, body’s natural painkillers.
-Exercises are excellent and only way to build muscles and build physical stamina if you have desk jobs.
+It also stimulates the production of endorphins, the body’s natural painkillers.
+Exercises are the excellent and only way to build muscles and build physical stamina if you have desk jobs.

 - Yoga and meditation.
-Yoga and meditation can also contribute greatly towards building flexibility, physical stamina and release stress bursting hormones.
+Yoga and meditation can also contribute greatly towards building flexibility, and physical stamina and releasing stress-bursting hormones.

-- Eat healthy breakfast.
-Healthy breakfast with good amount of protein, vitamins and minerals are essential for improving stamina .
+- Eat a healthy breakfast.
+A healthy breakfast with a good amount of protein, vitamins, and minerals is essential for improving stamina.

-- Balance diet Always eat balanced diet with enough protein and vitamins.
+- Balance diet.
+Always eats a balanced diet with enough protein and vitamins.
 Nuts, Eggs, Fatty Fish, Green Leafy Vegetables, Fruits.
 Banana is one food that is loved by most people, irrespective of their age.
 It also happens to be one of the best foods to increase stamina.
 This fruit is rich in carbohydrates and also has natural sugar and starch which gives you the energy to keep going throughout the day.

-- Always keep sleep as top priority.
-Sleep plays pivotal role in learning, memory, mood, and judgment.
-Sleep affects your performence like your daily work and athletic performance.
+- Always keep sleep as the top priority.
+Sleep plays a pivotal role in learning, memory, mood, and judgment.
+Sleep affects your performance like your daily work and athletic performance.
 The amount of time you sleep as well as the quality of your sleep are both important.

 Testing mental stamina